giovi321/PhotoReminder/README.md

 ## How to use the script
 ### First script (search.sh)
-Run the script by defining in which folder (and all the subfolders) it should look for pictures:
+Run the script by defining in which folder it should look for pictures (NOTE: all subfolders will be scanned for pictures as well**):

-	./search.sh /choose/a/directory
+	./search.sh /directory/of/your/pictures

+**This option can be changed by changing the option in search.sh file.
+Check the comments starting on the line 35.

 ### Second script (search2.sh)
 Just run it: